-2.10 Batched Requests and Responses
+2.8 Batched Requests and Responses

 The protocol contains a mechanism for sending batched requests and receiving the corresponding batched responses, to allow for higher throughput on operations that deal with a large number of entities, e. g., requesting dozens or hundreds of keys from a server at one time, and performing operations in a group.
 A Batch Error Continuation option is provided to indicate whether to undo all previous successful operations once a request in the batch fails; to continue processing requests after an earlier request in the batch fails; or to stop processing the remaining requests in the batch (but not undo previously successful operations).
-A special ID
+Information may be pipelined between one or more batch items using either the ID Placeholder mechanism (which involves omitting the Unique Identifier) or via an indirect reference using an enumerated type or an integer to indicate explicitly the origin of the value.